Get Behavioral Health Support

 • Recommendations for a healthy lifestyle

-If your child may need behavioral health support, reaching out to their pediatrician or family doctor can help.
+If your child needs behavioral health support, reaching out to their pediatrician or family doctor can help.
 They know your child’s health history and can refer you to a specialist if needed.

-Don’t have a PCP or pediatrician?
-Your Blue Cross Blue Shield of Michigan account is a good place to start.
+Don’t have a primary care provider or pediatrician?
+Your Blue Cross member account is a good place to start.
 When you log in, you can get a list of doctors who accept your plan.

 Employee Assistance Program, or EAP